cinaral/BOLIB.jl/README.md

 include("examples/use_example.jl")
 ```

-Include the problem file and call the function which has the identical name to the problem name:
+The function that defines the problem has the identical name to the problem name:
 ```julia
 n₁, n₂, F, G, f, g, xy_init, Ff_optimal = BOLIB.AiyoshiShimizu1984Ex2()
 ```